-Discussion through the session resulted in an updated mission (below) and vision statement, criteria for selecting a NAWG high priority, and the four NAWG lines of business.
+ed mission (below) and vision statement, criteria for selecting a NAWG high priority, and the four NAWG lines of business.

 Mission Statement: Uniting wheat farmers to promote policy efforts that create an environment that is conducive to the success of wheat farming in the United States.